About the Inventory

 The online version offers automated scoring and allows individuals to complete the inventory at home at their convenience.
 Results are immediately saved and provided to administrators.
 This option is ideal for serving or advising individuals who are unable to meet face-to-face.

 Interested in using this inventory in your program or curriculum?
-Contact your account manager for more information.
+Connect with your regional Paradigm contact for more information.